 Eggnog Creme Brulee is the perfect dessert for the holiday season!
-This 3-ingredient recipe is super easy and delicious.
-Instructions are included for making this eggnog creme brulee in individual ramekins as well as a large family-style dessert dish.
+This 3-ingredient creme brulee recipe is super easy and delicious.
+Instructions are included for making this eggnog creme brulee in individual ramekins or in a family-style dish that is perfect for potlucks.

-This Eggnog Creme Brulee recipe is sponsored by Collective Bias, Inc. and Reddi-wip®.
-All opinions are mine alone.
+This Eggnog Creme Brulee recipe wass sponsored by Collective Bias, Inc. and Reddi-wip®.
+I am super excited to share it with you!

 With the holiday season coming up, I've been thinking of different ways to use everyone's favorite holiday drink: eggnog.